Richard Goodwin Keats: Governor of Newfoundland

 Keats was forced to haul down his flag in 1812 due to ill health and retired to Devon.
-Time, relaxation and his native air having improved his health, on 9 March 1813 he was made Governor and Commander-in-Chief of Newfoundland on the understanding more active employment would be found should his health be fully restored.
+Time, relaxation and his native air having improved his health, on 9 March 1813 he was made governor of Newfoundland on the understanding more active employment would be found should his health be fully restored.

 He journeyed to Newfoundland on the newly re-fitted 74-gun with a convoy of eighty-four merchant ships.
 During his term as governor the British government agreed for the first time to let Newfoundland settlers lease land for cultivation.
 Keats granted 110 leases around St. John's in the first year alone.
 The post became more active during the unrest of the war of 1812 and ships of war were continually anchoring and sailing scouring the coast in protection of trade and the fishery in particular.
 In 1816 he returned to England and was succeeded as Governor of Newfoundland by Francis Pickmore.

 On 7 May 1818 Keats was awarded the additional rank of Major-General of His Majesty's Royal Marine Forces – an honorary position described as reserved for those officers foremost in the catalogue of those who have rendered brilliant and glorious public service, and who had most perilously served their country under the hottest fire.

-On 12 August 1819 Keats was promoted Admiral of the Blue.
+On 12 August 1819 Keats was promoted to Admiral of the Blue.
 Following a restructure in 1818 Keats was appointed one of the Commissioners of the Board of Longitude.